Competition: Badminton

 - The side winning a rally shall add a point to its A side shall win a rally, if the opposing side commits a ‘fault’ or the shuttle ceases to be in play because it touches the surface of the court inside the opponent’s court.

-- If the score becomes 20-all, the side which gains a two point lead first, shall win that game.
+- If the score becomes 20-all, the side which gains a two point lead first, shall win that game (except for round robin games).

 Singles